dojo/framework/src/stores/README.md

  * `Command`
    * Simple functions that ultimately return operations needed to perform the required state change
  * `Process`
-   * A function that to execute a group of commands that usually represent a complete application behavior
+   * A function that executes a group of commands that usually represent a complete application behavior

 ### Operations